pythonindia/inpycon-blog/content/blog/2021/announcing-pycon-india.md

 Slug: pycon-india-announcement
 Summary: Announcing the return of PyCon India as an online conference for 2021.

+** *There have been some updates to the conference structure*

+The conference will be taking place from September 17th to 20th, 2021 with the following structure

+* Workshops: September 17
+* Conference Days: September 18 and 19
+* Devsprints: September 20

+You can learn more about the updates from our [PyCon India 2021 Update blog](https://in.pycon.org/blog/2021/schedule-update.html).

+---

 From all of us at the PyCon India team, we wish you've had a safe and prosperous year.
 As thrilling as 2020 was, we were delighted to see people's response to [PyCon India 2020](https://in.pycon.org/2020).

 We are very excited to announce that [**PyCon India**](https://in.pycon.org/) is back for the year 2021.
 The 13th iteration of the mega-conference will be organized online.